Latinos find little room in majority African American county

 “We do not expect mathematical perfection in appointed positions from Ms. Alsobrooks,” read their letter to the county executive “We do however expect a number greater than zero.”

 Small signs have given Latino leaders hope in recent months.
 Alsobrooks in February appointed a Latina to the school board.
-Gustavo Torres, the executive director of Casa de Maryland, said that after not meeting with the influential group during her first year in office, Alsobrooks at a recent meeting privately promised to do better.
+Gustavo Torres, the executive director of CASA, said that after not meeting with the influential group during her first year in office, Alsobrooks at a recent meeting privately promised to do better.

 Alsobrooks’s chief of staff, Joy Russell, said the administration often does not receive Latino applicants, noting their absence among 96 applicants for a new police accountability board.
 The administration has asked community groups and leaders for Latinos to reach out to, she said.
 But it has not publicly detailed plans to improve representation.
 The county’s office of human rights said a diversity audit sought by Latino leaders was outside its purview.